lakshitbahl/thermalflow.AI/README.md

-`compliance/` holds an automated runner that drives every fault class through the **production safety modules** (not reimplementations), exercises the HA zombie-fencing end-to-end, and emits a JSON ledger plus an Annex-IV-structured PDF as technical-documentation evidence.
+`compliance/` holds an automated runner that drives every fault class through the **production safety modules** (not reimplementations), exercises the HA zombie-fencing end-to-end, and emits a JSON ledger plus an Annex-IV-structured PDF as technical documentation evidence.
 It is deterministic and binds a SHA-256 digest of the safety sources into each ledger.

 ```bash